 The huge development project named the Plan Puebla-Panama indicates the intention of the US superpower, backed by the dollar empire, to underwrite further capitalist investment opportunities overseas for large corporations such as mining and logging multinationals.
 It is part the US’ global foreign policy plan known as “Vision 2020”.
 The $8 billion mega-project that is the PPP will create a “development corridor” from Mexico’s central state, Puebla, through six Central American countries down to Panama.
 The Plan includes the expansion and construction of motorways, ports, airports and railway systems.
 With production concentrated in the East Coast of the US, including up to half the world’s cars and grain, and a shift in the global economy from the Atlantic (Europe) to the Pacific (Asia), it is of primary importance to the US to be able to efficiently transport goods to the West Coast.
 With the Rocky Mountains presenting an overwhelming obstacle, Mexican and Central American territories gain strategic importance, providing a trampoline for the US to Asian markets.
 (S.Style, The Ecologist, 2001).
 The Panama Canal has been fulfilling this function for years, but has got increasingly saturated with cargo ships.
 The PPP’s emphasis, then, is on relaunching a long-standing American dream to link the Coatzacoalcos port on the Gulf of Mexico with the Salina Cruz port on the Pacific coast across the Isthmus of Tehuantepec – the shortest stretch of land between the two oceans in this whole region.
 The PPP document explicitly refers to infrastructure investments which “could convert the Isthmus into an exit channel to Europe for companies located in the Pacific, and to the East for those in the Gulf of Mexico”.
 (S.Style, The Ecologist, 2001).

-The long-term structural effects of the peonage of “Third world debt” in poor countries across the world:
+The peonage of “Third world debt” in poor countries across the world:

-The legacy of Third-World debt, the myth of trickledown & the maintenance of the status-quo:
+The legacy of Third-World debt: debt-recycling & the maintenance of the status-quo:

 The debt merry-go-round comes round again where as soon as the IMF/World Bank HIPC Initiative (Highly Indebted Poor Countries’ Initiative) debt-relief programme measures have begun to be implemented, countries are locked into new debt commitments, effectively the re-mortgaging of the original debt.
 This is because HIPC programmes lasting 40 years have been conditional on Poverty Reduction Strategies that focus merely on survival-level projects such as spending only on basic public services like water, health, basic literacy and waste management – significantly not investment in industrial and public infrastructure to increase employment, housing and productivity which ensures that genuine development and the eradication of poverty never take place, ruling out investment in the productive base of their economies.
 This is ensured through recipient nations under HIPC having to win Performance-Based Allocation points to recoup the deficits in International Development Assistance (IDA) financing (for every dollar of debt repayment waived, poor countries will have a dollar deducted from any new loans from the World Bank).
 Poor countries will have to “win back” these deductions on the basis of good policy performance (known as the Performance-Based Allocation (PBA) system) including policies which rule out investment in the productive base of their economies, plus neoliberal policies favoured by the political-economy of western nations such as privatisation, or they will have to raise taxes.
 For those countries with HIPC status, forced to raise the money they would have paid back to creditors and then spend it according to Western diktat dependent on this international loan capital, the World Bank and IMF are complicit in continually imposing neocolonial conditionality of these countries as a condition of accepting new loans.